Activities & Organizations

 events, etc. This group is open to the HCC community at large.

 If you know a student that would be interested in this group or if you have an interest in becoming involved, please contact Adam Blair.
-We currently meet on Mondays at 4:00 in Sullivan Technology Center (STC) 202 (the math Lab).
+We currently meet the third Tuesday of each month from 11-1 in A/T 107 (Student Activity Space.).

 KEA Student Program is a professional association for college students preparing to enter the teaching profession.
 KEA-SP participates in Relay for Life, NEA Read Across America, and many other community service activities.